 through the sharp hawthorn only connect in principio miscellaneous concertino three pieces for two pianos four archetypes petrochemicals copenhagen ambience hello histrionica

-telephony many worlds 127 haiku 128 haiku triggered touching sound 127 messages calder's violin fluxus fluxus tree player piano three streams quantum canticorum december variations semaphore piano glyphs
+telephony many worlds 127 haiku 128 haiku triggered touching sound 127 messages calder's violin fluxus fluxus tree player piano three streams quantum canticorum december variations semaphore piano glyphs how to play the piano

 devices: gaggle gagglina wired threads glyphs metapiano digiphone